PTX1991/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 ##### Cache Paths

-`SDImageCache` in 5.x, use `~/Library/Caches/com.hackemist.SDImageCache/default/` as default cache path.
+`TXImageCache` in 5.x, use `~/Library/Caches/com.hackemist.TXImageCache/default/` as default cache path.
 However, 4.x use `~/Library/Caches/default/com.hackemist.SDWebImageCache.default/`.
 And don't be worried, we will do the migration automatically once the shared cache initialized.

 However, if you have some other custom namespace cache instance, you should try to do migration by yourself.
 But typically, since the cache is designed to be invalid at any time, you'd better not to bind some important logic related on that cache path changes.

-And, if you're previously using any version from `5.0.0-beta` to `5.0.0-beta3`, please note that the cache folder has been temporarily moved to `~/Library/Caches/default/com.hackemist.SDImageCache.default/`, however, the final release version of 5.0.0 use the path above.
-If you upgrade from those beta version, you may need manually do migration, check `+[SDDiskCache moveCacheDirectoryFromPath:toPath:]` for detail information.
+And, if you're previously using any version from `5.0.0-beta` to `5.0.0-beta3`, please note that the cache folder has been temporarily moved to `~/Library/Caches/default/com.hackemist.TXImageCache.default/`, however, the final release version of 5.0.0 use the path above.
+If you upgrade from those beta version, you may need manually do migration, check `+[TXDiskCache moveCacheDirectoryFromPath:toPath:]` for detail information.

 ##### Cache Cost Function

-`SDImageCacheConfig.maxMemoryCost` can be used to specify the memory cost limit.
+`TXImageCacheConfig.maxMemoryCost` can be used to specify the memory cost limit.
 In the 4.x, the cost function is the **pixel count** of images.
 However, 5.x change it into the total **bytes size** of images.

 Because for memory cache, we actually care about the memory usage about bytes, but not the count of pixels.
 And pixel count can not accurately represent the memory usage.